 It’s easy to put your needs last during this time, but more than ever you need to nourish yourself and be gentle with yourself.

-You’ll see all kinds of products directed at new moms to help with milk supply, or tips to supposedly increase your supply.
+You’ll see all kinds of products directed at new moms to help with milk supply, or tips to make breastfeeding easier or increase milk supply.